Skip to main content

 1. How to Perform an OTA Update

-• Access your upper computer's IP address in a browser, appending the port number :9998 to access the OTA update interface.
+• In your browser, navigate to your host computer's IP address and append the port number :9998 to access the OTA update interface.

 2. Configuration File Safety

-• The OTA update is specially designed not to overwrite or modify your personal configuration files
+• OTA updates are specifically designed not to overwrite or modify your personal configuration files.

 3. Precautions During the Update Process

-• Ensure stable power supply to the device during the update
+• Ensure a stable power supply to the device during the update.

 4. Custom Code Handling

-• If you have modified Klipper configuration files or installed custom plugins
+• If you have modified the Klipper configuration file or installed custom plugins,

-• The OTA update will automatically skip the relevant files to ensure your modifications are preserved
+• the OTA update will automatically skip related files, ensuring your modifications are preserved.

 5. Important Reminder: Firmware Update

-• After each OTA update is complete, you must manually compile the Klipper firmware and then re-flash the lower computer firmware
+• After completing each OTA update, you must manually compile the Klipper firmware and then re-flash the microcontroller firmware.

 Loading...